pesaranlab/neuro_cbs/README.md

 Requirements
 -
-Neural data is assumed to be collected from a Neuropixel (Imec, Phase 1) using SpikeGLX and sorted by Kilosort2.
+Neural data is assumed to be collected from a Neuropixel 1.0 (phase 3b) probe using SpikeGLX and sorted by Kilosort2.

 The code depends on the following MATLAB packages.
 They must be installed and on the MATLAB path: